This is year #8 of yours truly maintaining a blog. And that's about all I have been doing, quite frankly. Maintaining.

 I am here because I'm experienced.
 Other people are “here” because they have access to the right tools and resources, money, etc. Think of me as a pilot with a lot of time in the air.
 Nothing else.

 The name “NoBrainerTrades” is going away.
 Why, you ask?
-Because its terrible, plain and simple.
+Because its terrible, absolutely $%^ing terrible.
 I have never, ever liked it, and it completely (if you can't tell by the tone of this post) completely misrepresents everything I am as a person.
 I came up with it in about 2 minutes, late one night, as the name of a forum thread.

 So the new name?
-StrategyRoot.com.
-It's fine, generic, and fits perfectly in the world of “who cares”.
+ParaCurve.com.
+It's fine, has a meaning, but fits perfectly in the world of “who cares”.
 I don't mind being a fly on the wall because there is more than enough noise out there already.
 But please come back if you're looking for a voice of reason.

 I plan on changing a few things, but not too much.
 For starters, I want to open up the doors to 3rd parties.
 So if you have some stuff that isn't bottom shelf quality, please send it my way.
 Let's collaborate.
 No cheap sales pitches, that's my only rule.
 I will banish you faster than a lighting bolt if there's no true value.